 One of the best ways to experience the community spirit of any town is to check out the local fair.
 Folks and families coming together for exhibitions and competitions of all sorts.
 And let’s not forget those thrill-seekers who will ride any carnival ride that spins around, shoots up in the air, or plunges toward the earth!

 In 1904 the town of Casper, then just 15 years old, held its first fair on record.
 The state-wide celebration, known as the Industrial Convention was organized, and all surrounding counties were invited to contribute to the exhibitions.

-Over sixty years later, that community spirit continues.
-Held in early July, the PRCA showcases many of the rodeo greats from the College National Finals Rodeo.
+Over 60 years later, that community spirit continues.
+The PRCA showcases many of the rodeo greats from the College National Finals Rodeo.
 The exhibits from the 4-H and FFA folks keep the tradition of excellence in showmanship alive.
 And Crabtree Amusements Carnival delivers rides from the tame to the blood-tingling!
 No matter what the next sixty years brings, the Central Wyoming Fair and Rodeo will still be bringing families together.